-TITLE (English and Turkish), SHORT TITLE, ABSTRACT (English and Turkish), Keywords (English and Turkish), INTRODUCTION, Subtitles Related to the Subject, CONCLUSION, REFERENCES
+TITLE (English and Turkish), SHORT TITLE (not exceeding 40 characters), ABSTRACT (English and Turkish), Keywords (English and Turkish), INTRODUCTION, Subtitles Related to the Subject, CONCLUSION, REFERENCES

-TITLE (English and Turkish), SHORT TITLE, ABSTRACT (English and Turkish), Keywords (English and Turkish), INTRODUCTION, CASE REPORT, DISCUSSION, REFERENCES
+TITLE (English and Turkish), SHORT TITLE (not exceeding 40 characters), ABSTRACT (English and Turkish), Keywords (English and Turkish), INTRODUCTION, CASE REPORT, DISCUSSION, REFERENCES

-The general writing rules are applied for the preparation of the writings (letter to the editor, editorial comment/discussion, etc.) except these three basic types of article.
-There is no title and abstract sections in these writings.
+The general writing rules are applied for the preparation of the writings (letter to the editor, editorial comment/discussion, etc.) except for these three basic types of articles.
+There is no title or abstract section in these writings.
 The number of references is limited to 5.
 The dedicated article should be specified by giving the number and date.
-The name, institution and address of the author should be included at the end of writing.
-Answer to the letter is given by the editor, or authors of the dedicated article, by publishing again in the journal.
+The name, institution, and address of the author should be included at the end of the writing.
+The answer to the letter is given by the editor, or authors of the dedicated article, by publishing again in the journal.

-- Articles should be prepared as Microsoft Word® document.
+- Manuscripts should be prepared as Microsoft Word® documents.

 - The required margins are 2.5 cm on all sides.

-- Page numbers should be placed to bottom right corner of pages.
+- Page numbers should be placed in the bottom right corner of pages.

-- All research articles should be assessed in terms of biostatistics and indicated with appropriate plan, analysis and report.
-In these articles last subtitle of the MATERIAL and METHODS section should be the “Statistical Analysis”.
+- All research articles should be assessed in terms of biostatistics and indicated with the appropriate plan, analysis, and report.
+In these manuscripts, the last subtitle of the MATERIAL AND METHODS section should be “Statistical Analysis”.